This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Meantime Brewery Tasting Room and Tours, Visitor Centre, Blackwall Lane, Lawrence Trading Estate, London, SE10 0AR

 Formerly the Millenium Dome and now home to the O2 entertainment complex (loads of bars, restaurants, shows and exhibitions), Greenwich Peninsula has recently reinvented itself as an upcoming destination that promises big things in the future.

-Whilst much of Greenwich’s Design District is still very much work in progress (as at February 2022), we were enthralled by the futuristic Design District Canteen, billed as a new ‘global food hall for London.
+Whilst much of Greenwich’s Design District is work in progress, we were enthralled by the futuristic Design District Canteen, billed as a new ‘global food hall for London.

 Whilst it may not have the number of food stalls of say somewhere like Bang Bang Oriental Food Hall (the Design District Canteen has 6 stalls and 1 bar), the upstairs mezzanine for eating housed in a huge clear bubble feels more like Eden Project than east London so is quite a unique place to nom your noodles.

 The Greenwich Design District Canteen is open daily from 8am to 11pm weekdays and from 8.30am at the weekends.